GLOBAL MARKETS-Stocks reach for records as U.S. jobless claims dive | Business

 GLOBAL MARKETS-Stocks reach for records as U.S. jobless claims dive

-Most major economies have seen their government bond yields, which drive borrowing costs in their economies, rise sharply this year on bets that central banks will slow stimulus as a global recovery pushes up inflation.
-Due to a shortage of shipping containers and supply chains hugely affected by the pandemic, the euro zone data's input prices index soared to 88.5 from 87.1 -- by far the highest in the survey's history.
-The bloc's inflation had dipped to 1.9% last month, official data on Wednesday had shown.

-"Right now it's all about inflation trends and central bank policy," Indosuez Wealth Management's chief investment officer at Vincent Manuel, adding that the question was whether the current "bump" in inflation would prove as temporary as both markets and policymakers are predicting.
-Sweden's crown barely budged as its central bank kept its interest rates at zero "The most sensible thing is to maintain the expansionary monetary policy we are following today, because there are bigger risks in decreasing support too early than in keeping it too long," its veteran head Stefan Ingves said.
+"Markets are digesting improved economic data and rising inflation, closely scrutinizing central bank communication for clues regarding the timing, process and magnitude of policy normalization," said Ben Randl, a senior analyst at Bank of America Merrill Lynch.
+U.S. government bond prices were lower, with the benchmark 10-year yield last yielding 1.4696%.
+Germany's benchmark 10-year Bund yield was up one basis point on the day, at -0.2%.
+French, Spanish and Italian 10-year yields were up by similar amounts .

+Gold rose on Thursday in step with a dip in the dollar and Treasury yields, paring some of the precious metal's losses last month.
+MSCI's gauge of stocks across the globe gained 0.13%, and the pan-European STOXX 600 index rose 0.53%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.44% lower.

-TAIWAN TENSIONS In China overnight, equity markets had cheered the centenary of the Communist Party with a small rise, but a nationalist address from President Xi Jinping in Tiananmen Square did little to soothe geopolitical nerves and the yuan weakened very slightly.
+TAIWAN TENSIONS In China overnight, equity markets cheered the centenary of the Communist Party with a small rise, but a nationalist address from President Xi Jinping in Tiananmen Square did little to soothe geopolitical nerves, and the yuan weakened.

-President Xi pledged to complete "reunification" with self-ruled Taiwan and vowed to "smash" any attempts at formal independence.
-Data in Asia also painted a mixed picture, with Japanese manufacturers' mood at a two-and-a-half year high, but factory activity slowing down through the region - particularly in Vietnam and Malaysia - on a resurgent pandemic.

 June had been the best month for the dollar since Donald Trump was elected U.S. president in November 2016, MUFG's currency analyst Lee Hardman said.
 "The key trigger," he said "has been the hawkish shift in the Fed’s policy stance.
 The more hawkish guidance has left market participants less confident that the Fed will maintain loose policy in the coming years."